lextm/jekyll-theme-chirpy/_posts/2013-5-4-dockpanel-suite-a-summary-on-visual-studio-2012-light-theme.md

 > Hi Lex,
 >
-> I’ve looked at the code of development_3.0 branch.
+> I've looked at the code of development_3.0 branch.
 It is definitely my code.
 You have done a good job integrating it, and creating a new theme files.
 I have noticed that you have not ported the colors of the theme as they were, may be to prevent from hardcoding them.
-The whole theme now looks “lightgrey” without the typical blue for VS2012.
+The whole theme now looks "lightgrey" without the typical blue for VS2012.
 If that was your intention, it is fine for me.
 >
-> Another issue is inherited from my code, and i could not fix it till now, so I’ve filed an issue report at the GIT hub (https://github.com/dockpanelsuite/dockpanelsuite/issues/124).
+> Another issue is inherited from my code, and i could not fix it till now, so I've filed an issue report at the GIT hub (https://github.com/dockpanelsuite/dockpanelsuite/issues/124).
 >
 > Greetings,\
 > Kamen